 - The Directory of the Pensionnaires de l’Académie de France in Rome provides individual and collective biographies of the French Prix de Rome laureates from 1666 to 1968.

 - The IMAGO Center (European label Center of Excellence Jean Monnet) teaches and federates a research and creation project on the circulation of images in Europe and their role in the construction of shared identities.

 - Postdigital is a project reflecting on what digital technology does to contemporary cultures, in partnership with contemporary artists and actors of the digital world.

 Structured around its seminar and its journal, Artl@s has also initiated training workshops in digital and transnational approaches.
 The group regularly organizes international meetings on global art history, social art history, and the digital humanities.

-Launched in 2009 at the École normale supérieure de Paris (ENS) by Béatrice Joyeux-Prunel, Artl@s brings together researchers interested in spatial, transnational and digital approaches to art history.
+Launched in 2009 at the École normale supérieure de Paris (ENS) by Béatrice Joyeux-Prunel, Artl@s is open to all researchers interested in spatial, transnational and digital approaches to history of art and visual studies.